paulscherrerinstitute/wica-http/EPICS_TESTS.md

 These notes present the results of testing PSI's in-house commissioned [Java ca library](https://github.com/channelaccess/ca_matlab)
 (ie the one developed by CosyLab).
 The library has been tested using the tests in the 'src/test/java/epics' test directory.
-The main focus of thet tests was to discover how the library works so that it can be used optimally for Wica.
+The main focus of the tests was to discover how the library works so that it can be used optimally for Wica.
 Each test attempts to answer one or more questions which I had about the library before I wrote the test.

 The tests rely on the network availability of a running softIOC.
 (See the 'epics_tests.db' in the 'src/test/resources'